bitwalker/distillery/docs/guides/running_migrations.md

 ## Tying it all together

-Now that we have our custom command and migrator module defined, we just need to set up our config appropriately:
+Now that we have our custom command and migrator module defined, we just need to set up our config appropriately in the `rel/config.exs` file:

 ```elixir
 ...